Parenting in KFL&A

 • Avoid toys with small parts.
 If it can fit through a toilet paper roll, it can be a choking hazard.

 • Visit Health Canada’s website to see if your baby’s products meet current safety regulations.
-Use outlet covers on all electrical outlets to prevent electrical burns.

 Variety of foods from Canada's Food Guide.